Coronavirus: fighting hunger

 Church Army key workers are among the individuals and organisations doing a sterling job of responding to this increased need:

-Paul McDonough has stepped in to coordinate the foodbank response in Scunthorpe, a provision which was a risk of closing due to insufficient volunteers during the pandemic.
+- Paul McDonough has stepped in to coordinate the food bank response in Scunthorpe, a provision which was at risk of closing due to insufficient volunteers during the pandemic.

-Church Army dreams and prays for the day when foodbanks are no longer needed, but until then we will continue to support and run foodbanks and other food provision initiatives.
+Church Army dreams and prays for the day when food banks are no longer needed, but until then we will continue to support and run food banks and other food provision initiatives, and fight hunger.